arkonny/WikipStudy/README.md

    cd ../WikipStudy-Upload
    npm i
    ```
-3. Fill in the .env file of each repo with the correct informations; You will need a Mongo database, and choose a JWT secret and a password for the admin account.
+3. Fill in the .env file of each repo with the correct informations; You will need a Mongo database, and choose a JWT secret (the same everywhere) and a password for the admin account.
 (As of right now, the admin account is only useful for the tests, and doesn't have any specific privileges)
 4. Start each application
    ```